-Although there are tons of different configurations for rubber bands, there are a few general guidelines to follow.
-First, you want to know the parts of your braces, more importantly, it’s essential to identify the hook or hooks present in each bracket, as attaching the elastics to any other place on the bracket would be detrimental to your treatment.
+Although there are tons of configurations for rubber band orthodontics, there are a few general guidelines to follow.
+First, you want to know the parts of your Peabody braces, more importantly, it’s essential to identify the hook or hooks present in each bracket, as attaching the elastics to any other place on the bracket would be detrimental to your treatment.
 Try to look for a small metal rod with a round end coming out of the bracket.
-For the hooks on the molars, you’ll see a metal stick coming out of the bracket turning ninety degrees to be parallel to the gumline.
+For the hooks on the molars, you’ll see a metal stick coming out of the bracket turning ninety degrees to be parallel to the gum line.

 Second, you will have to remember the teeth that the rubber bands are supposed to attach to.
 As said before, this will change depending on the patient, but your Peabody orthodontist will always teach which teeth are the important ones.